tmpbci/LJ/README.md

 # LJ commands reference
 #

-All commands are available via OSC (port 8002) or websocket (port 9001)
+All these commands are available via OSC (port 8002) or websocket (port 9001)

 /pl/scenenumber/lasernumber value : value is the pointlist to draw as string.
 Example :
 /pl/0/0 "[(150.0, 230.0, 65280), (170.0, 170.0, 65280), (230.0, 170.0, 65280), (210.0, 230.0, 65280), (150.0, 230.0, 65280)]"

+Use the same syntax if you send your pointlist directly in redis : "/pl/0/0" is the key and value is "[(150.0,..."

+Every point must be : (x,y,color).
+Color is the hex color #FFFFFF in decimal.

 /scale/X/lasernumber value